Resourcing JVP’s Organizing

 Get The Wire

-With nearly 100,000 subscribers, the Wire is one of the largest American publications dedicated to justice.
-Every week, we cover important news from Palestine, the United States, and the Palestine solidarity movement — and provide ways to take action.
+Every week, the Wire reaches tens of thousands with critical news and analysis from Palestine, the United States, and the Palestine solidarity movement — and provides ways to take action.